vabarbosa/vb_NQubitALU/README.md

 All registers are of length N, except for register SB which is length 1 and register Ancilla which is length 3.

+## Example

+After installing qiskit, just run NQubitALU.py from a terminal to see an example.

+## Other implementations

 After writing the code I started researching into other implementations.
 Check the following:
 https://arxiv.org/abs/1107.3924